 Teeth Whitening Procedure

 People who have had their teeth whitened would have to see their dentists several times over a specific period.
-During such appointments, the dental specialist will take a dental impression of the patient’s teeth, which is then used to create a mouth guard.
+During such appointments, the dental specialists like the ones at river north dental, will take a dental impression of the patient’s teeth, which is then used to create a mouth guard.
 At the same time, the professional provides instruction on how to use the impression with a bleaching gel.
 In some cases, patients can apply the gel for a space of two to four weeks.
 To shorten the time-frame, they can use prescribed whitening gels with each application lasting up to eight hours per time.

 A dentist can also treat a patient’s teeth using laser whitening or power whitening.
 This treatment works by administering a bleaching compound on the teeth and using a laser to activate it.
 The average time to complete the procedure is an hour.
 A dental professional can tell if teeth whitening is ideal for a patient.
 Whereby the individual has dental issues like crowns or gum diseases, such a person may not be eligible to undergo this procedure.